doomemacs/doomemacs/README.md

 Encountered strange behavior or an error?
 Here are some things to try before you shoot off that bug report:

-- Run `bin/doom refresh`.
+- Run `bin/doom sync`.
 This ensures Doom is properly set up and its autoloads files are up-to-date.
 - If you have byte-compiled your config (with `bin/doom compile`), see if `bin/doom clean` makes the issue go away.
 Never debug issues with a